lucyvieira3/Top-UK-Youtubers-2024/README.md

 8	Dua Lipa	23.30
 9	Sidemen	21.00
 10	Ali-A	18.90

-2. Which 3 channels have uploaded the most videos?
+## 3. Which 3 channels have uploaded the most videos?
 Rank	Channel Name	Videos Uploaded
 1	GRM Daily	14,696
 2	Manchester City	8,248
 3	Yogscast	6,435

-3. Which 3 channels have the most views?
+## 4. Which 3 channels have the most views?
 Rank	Channel Name	Total Views (B)
 1	DanTDM	19.78
 2	Dan Rhodes	18.56
 3	Mister Max	15.97

-4. Which 3 channels have the highest average views per video?
+## 5. Which 3 channels have the highest average views per video?
 Channel Name	Averge Views per Video (M)
 Mark Ronson	32.27
 Jessie J	5.97
 Dua Lipa	5.76

-5. Which 3 channels have the highest views per subscriber ratio?
+## 6. Which 3 channels have the highest views per subscriber ratio?
 Rank	Channel Name	Views per Subscriber
 1	GRM Daily	1185.79
 2	Nickelodeon	1061.04
 3	Disney Junior UK	1031.97

-6. Which 3 channels have the highest subscriber engagement rate per video uploaded?
+## 7. Which 3 channels have the highest subscriber engagement rate per video uploaded?
 Rank	Channel Name	Subscriber Engagement Rate
 1	Mark Ronson	343,000
 2	Jessie J	110,416.67
 3	Dua Lipa	104,954.95

-Notes
+## Notes
-For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels wuth the most
+For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels with the most subscribers, total views, and videos uploaded.

-subscribers
-total views
-videos uploaded
-Validation
+# Validation

 1. Youtubers with the most subscribers
 Calculation breakdown
 Campaign idea = product placement